Jordan 191: Racing history

-After the Hungarian race, Gachot's season was curtailed by a two-month prison sentence, for spraying CS gas at a taxi driver in London.
-Over the final six races, three drivers filled in for Gachot - Michael Schumacher, Roberto Moreno and Alessandro Zanardi.
-Schumacher was a revelation in his one and only race weekend for Jordan.
-At the 1991 Belgian Grand Prix, Schumacher qualified a superb seventh on the grid (Jordan's joint-best ever at that time), outqualifying de Cesaris who was eleventh.
-However, the high did not last, as the clutch failed within the first mile of the race.
+After the Hungarian Grand Prix, Gachot's season was curtailed by a two-month prison sentence, for spraying CS gas at a taxi driver in London.
+Over the final six races, three drivers filled in for Gachot: Michael Schumacher, Roberto Moreno and Alex Zanardi.
+Schumacher was a revelation in his first F1 race weekend at the 1991 Belgian Grand Prix, qualifing seventh on the grid (Jordan's joint-best ever at that time), outqualifying de Cesaris who was eleventh.
+Despite this, Schumacher retired from the race on the first lap after his clutch failed.
 Having made his way into second place by the final stages of the race, De Cesaris also retired, within a few laps of the finish, and was eventually classified in 13th.

-Prior to the next race in Italy, a legal wrangle between Benetton and Jordan developed, with Schumacher signing for Benetton - a team with which he would later win two world championships.
+Prior to the next race in Italy, a legal wrangle between Benetton and Jordan developed, with Schumacher signing for Benetton, a team with which he would later win his first two Drivers Championships and a Constructors Championship.
 This sent Moreno packing from Benetton and Jordan signed him up as a replacement.
 Moreno did two races, in Italy and Portugal, achieving little, before Jordan handed a novice, Zanardi, his debut in the final three races.
 He completed a pair of ninth-place finishes intervened with a retirement.